biocatchltd/Heksher/docs/setting_versions.rst

 There are some changes that are never acceptable, as they would break the logic of the application.
 These are:

-* Changing a setting type to a value does not accept the value of a t least one rule of the setting.
+* Changing a setting type to a value that does not accept the value of at least one rule of the setting.
 * Removing configurable features that are matched by at least one rule of the setting.